meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This standard is concerned with three kinds of applications:

 - **asset registries**:
-  which are used by registrars to manage the ownership records of Canton Network tokens.
+  which are used to manage the ownership records of Canton Network tokens.
 For example, Amulet as the app backing Canton Coin, or Digital Asset’s tokenization utility backing USYC on Canton.